-How distance learning works
+How Education distance learning works

-This may be a new way of learning for some, but past distance learning students attest to its success.
 As a distance learning student it’s important to understand fully what distance learning is like, and how it fits with students' own learning preferences.
 Studying via distance at University is a rewarding experience, and will challenge and inspire students, whilst gaining new skills and knowledge, and will be worth all the commitment made.

 Your commitment